-Refining the Sun Salutation: A Workshop Series, On Demand
+Refining Surya Namaskar: A Workshop Series, On Demand

 September 17, 2020 - January 1, 2022

-REFINING SURYA NAMASKAR: A 3-part workshop series available to take anytime through Shaktiyoga NY Vimeo On Demand. $18 class / $42 series
+REFINING SURYA NAMASKAR: A 3-part workshop series available to take anytime through Shaktiyoga NY On Demand.

 Surya Namaskar, the “sun salutation”, is often the centerpiece of any vinyasa type yoga practice used as a warm up for the rest of the sequence, and can result as a moving meditation.
 Yoga schools vary in how and how many Sun Salutations are practiced, but generally its a set sequence of 12 poses strung together as the example of vinyasa krama (“placing with care”), with one breath per movement being the focus.
 Traditionally, you learn how to do this sequence simply by doing it, repeatedly.
 Yet repetition and pace often override even the most athletic persons ability to maintain healthy alignment and strength, or sometimes there isn’t enough explanation to the poses in average classes to suffice for beginners to learn about the poses themselves.

 We’ll take a different approach in this three part series and break down the poses and actions based on three categories: The Upper Body, The Lower Body, and The Core.
 We’ll link anatomy, optimal movement function, and strength-based focus to enhance the longevity of your vinyasa practice.